Heart Attack Emergency Treatments

 Why Every Minute Matters in Heart Attack Care

 Your heart is a muscle.
-For every minute that the heart doesn’t receive oxygenated blood, more damage occurs.
+For every minute that the heart doesn’t receive oxygenated blood, more damage occurs – eventually resulting in the death of heart tissue (infarction).
 When it comes to heart attack, “time is muscle.”

 It is important to unblock and open the artery with a stent as quickly as possible.
 We use a procedure called percutaneous coronary intervention (PCI) or angioplasty.
 The faster you receive this procedure after a heart attack, the better your heart muscle’s chance of healing.